 Beyond Walls: Seeing the Power of Prison Education

-Six years ago, when associate Communication and Media Arts professor Erin Greenwell took her first bus ride upstate to the Bedford Hills Correctional Facility, she didn’t know what to expect.
+Six years ago, when Associate Communication and Media Arts Professor Erin Greenwell took her first bus ride upstate to the Bedford Hills Correctional Facility, she didn’t know what to expect.
 She had joined a group of faculty and students headed to Crossing Borders, an academic conference MMC has hosted at the women’s prison since 2006.
-The College has been the sole degree-granting institution at Bedford Hills for 25 years, and Crossing Borders gives the program’s instructors and students an opportunity to showcase their work.
+The College has been the sole degree-granting institution at Bedford Hills for more than 20 years, and Crossing Borders gives the program’s instructors and students an opportunity to showcase their work.

 “I hadn’t known what college was like in prison, but I remember the presentations blew me away and how deeply moved I was by the depth of the art the students were creating,” Greenwell said.
 She would notice small things, too, like the way the women hugged their notebooks to their chests and smiled before sprinting off to the next presentation.
 “So many of the students told me the college program was the only place where they’d felt a reprieve—where they could work on themselves, mentor each other, and have community,” she said.

 The experience prompted Greenwell to dive more deeply into prison education.
 Today she is the College’s Ferraro Fellow in Prison Education, a role MMC created with support from the Andrew W. Mellon Foundation.
-The fellow works to expand mutual learning and connections between MMC students at 71st Street, Bedford Hills, and the Taconic Correctional Facility—the College opened a teaching location there with Hudson Link for Higher Education in Prison three years ago.
+The fellow works to expand mutual learning and connections between MMC students at 71st Street, Bedford Hills, and the Taconic Correctional Facility, where the College has partnered with Hudson Link for Higher Education in Prison since 2019 to award degrees.
 The goal, Greenwell said, is to create a one-campus mentality, an approach MMC refers to as “Building Relationships for Inclusion, Diversity, Globalism, and Equity” or BRIDGE.

 However, during the Covid-19 pandemic, extending that bridge became much more complicated.
 Crossing Borders was put on hold, and Covid-19 restrictions at Bedford and Taconic prevented the College from holding in-person commencement ceremonies for justice-involved students.
 (It resumed the celebrations last June).
 Moreover, the Bedford Hills College Program Club, a student group focused on social justice and boosting dialogue with Bedford and Taconic peers, fell inactive.